dwrobel/flatcam/README.md

 - added some status bar messages in the Geometry Editor to guide the user when using the Geometry Tools
 - now the '`' shortcut key that shows the 'shortcut key list' in Editors points to the same window which is created in a tab no longer as a pop-up window.
 This tab can be detached if needed.
 - added a remove_tools() function before install_tools() in the init_tools() that is called when creating a new project.
 Should solve the issue with having double menu entry's in the TOOLS menu
+- fixed remove_tools() so the Tcl Shell action is readded to the Tools menu and reconnected to it's slot function

 2.2.2019